-To Toronto Hydro's knowledge, and in view of the internal policies and procedures described in previous sections of this Report, Toronto Hydro is not aware of any the parts of the Reporting Entities' business - and the business of the entities which the entities own or control - that could potentially cause, contribute to or be directly or indirectly linked to an actual or potential risk of forced labour or child labour.
+To Toronto Hydro's knowledge, and in view of the internal policies and procedures described in previous sections of this Report.
+Toronto Hydro is not aware of any parts of the Reporting Entities' business - and the business of the entities which the entities own or control - that could potentially cause, contribute to or be directly or indirectly linked to an actual or potential risk of forced labour or child labour.
 All of Toronto Hydro's employees are adults residing in Ontario, Canada.
+All Toronto Hydro employees are subject to Ontario and Canadian laws and regulations which prohibit forced labour and child labour.